Daehaeng: Faith

+Entrusting

 Daehaeng taught that we should have faith and leave everything to our foundation, Juingong, without worrying about anything.
 She likened Juingong to a skillful servant that knows how to execute its tasks well.
-However, the more we try to intervene or meddle in its affairs, the more it steps back, leaving us to rely on our own devices.
+However, the more we try to intervene or meddle in its duties, the more it steps back, leaving us to rely on our own devices.
 So, instead, we should just entrust everything to Juingong and let go.
 This entrusting is not something we need to force.
 She said:

 Thank you for working so hard.
 But you're trying too frantically to entrust.
 You don't need to force it.
 Your true nature is already with you.
 Everyone born into this world already has this foundation complete within them.
 You're here, so your foundation is also here.
 So just trust that and relax.
 And whether you're awake or asleep, sitting or standing, doing this or that, know this: "Ahh, Juingong, you're here; you're the one who's taking care of things."
 Just trust this foundation and turn everything over to it.
 This is entrusting.
+(Note: Similarly, Daehaeng taught:

+"Do not overstrain yourself trying to understand this principle.
+Believe that 'My daily life, as it is, is done by the foundation,' and let it go.
+Live while believing and entrusting.
+Do not try to understand 'What is entrusting it to Juingong?' by using your intellect.
+Just believe that 'Things that go well are from there, and things that go badly are also from there.
+Everything is done by that place, and can be solved by only that place.'
+This is letting go and entrusting it to Juingong."

-(Note: Similarly, Daehaeng said, "Leave the One Mind in charge.
+Daehaeng also said, "Leave the One Mind in charge.
 Take a vacation.")